 Market risk is the potential for economic losses from changes in market factors such as foreign currency exchange rates, credit, interest rates and equity prices.
-We believe that we have limited exposure to risks associated with changes in foreign currency exchange rates and equity prices.
-We have no significant foreign operations, and we do not transact business in foreign currencies.
+We believe that we have limited exposure to risks associated with changes in foreign currency exchange rates, interest rates and equity prices.
+We have no significant foreign operations.
+We do not hold or enter into derivatives or other financial instruments for trading or speculative purposes.